 Board of Directors

 The Board of Directors of Mennonite Healthcare Fellowship is responsible for the overall governance of the organization.
 Directors may be nominated by any MHF member and are elected by the current Board to staggered three-year terms which follow the MHF fiscal year, running from September 1 – August 31.
-Currently, the Board has six members with one position vacant.
+Currently, the Board size ranges from 7-10 members.

 Joseph Longacher, MD

 Joe Longacher is from Harrisonburg, Virginia, having retired at the end of 2012 as a gastroenterologist in Richmond, Virginia.
 He is serving on the Board from May 2012 to 2014.
 He graduated from Eastern Mennonite College (1959), and the Medical College of Virginia (1963).

 After an internship and four years of service as a General Practitioner in Appalachia (eastern Kentucky), he did a residency in Internal Medicine from 1968 to 1970, followed by a fellowship in Gastroenterology both at the Medical College of Virginia.
 Following three years in Bluffton, Indiana from 1972 to 1975, he returned to Richmond and was in practice with Virginia Physicians through 2012.
 In addition to clinical practice, Joe was also an Associate Clinical Professor of Internal Medicine and member of the Admissions Committee at the Medical College of Virginia.

 As a member of First Mennonite Church of Richmond, he served in a variety of roles including as a mentor to the 50 Mennonite medical students who have attended Medical College of Virginia.
 He has also served at the conference and denominational level and was a past president of Mennonite Medical Association (MMA).
 He is married to Constance (Brenneman), originally from Hesston, Kansas, and they have four children and six grandchildren.
 His hobbies are reading, travel, and watching baseball games.